A PARENTS GUIDE TO OUR SCHOOL

 How are parents involved in the school?
 How can I be involved?

 At Longdon Park School we believe in working in partnership with parents and carers to achieve the very best outcomes for pupils.
-We communicate regularly with parents, thorough daily phone calls/emails from each Class Teacher; face to face meetings and Annual Reviews.
+We communicate regularly with parents, thorough daily phone calls/emails from each Class Team; face to face meetings and Annual Reviews.
 We also communicate with parents and carers via termly reports and newsletter.

-It is our hope that parents/carers can be actively involved at all stages of the education planning process.
+It is our hope that parents/carers are actively involved at all stages of the education planning process.
 At Annual review meetings with parents/carers we aim to ensure that the pupil’s strengths as well as areas for development are discussed.
 Where we make suggestions as to how parents/carers can help at home, these are specific and achievable and that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed.

 Parents/carers are always invited to contribute their views to the review process.
 All IEPs and reviews will be copied and sent to parents/carers after meetings.
 Ideas and materials for supporting learning at home will be discussed with parents/carers and distributed on request.